 Size and Weight

 A significant difference between a cottonmouth vs rattlesnake is their size and weight.
 Cottonmouths are smaller than the average rattlesnake, but it also depends on the specific breed or rattlesnake species.
-For example, rattlesnakes grow anywhere from 1-8 feet long, while cottonmouths grow 2–6 feet long on average.
+For example, rattlesnakes grow anywhere from 1 to 8 feet long, while cottonmouths grow 2-6 feet long on average.

 There are certain rattlesnake species that grow much longer than cottonmouths, and vice versa.
 The Eastern diamondback rattlesnake reaches ten feet long on occasion, while cottonmouths rarely grow larger than six feet.
 However, some cottonmouths grow larger than certain rattlesnake species, so this isn’t a hard and fast rule.

 Location and Habitat Preferences